 During this learning curve phase, you don't just learn how to do your job, but you also learn how to get along with co-workers, and develop a good feel for "how the office ticks."
 This includes understanding what is acceptable and what could be career suicide, which includes asking too early for perks such as vacations.

-It is generally not a good idea to ask for time off until you have mastered your job and completed any training necessary to perform your job -- especially if someone else will have to fill in for you when you take time off.
+Generally speaking, it's not a good idea to ask for time off until you have mastered your job and completed any training necessary to perform your job.
+This is especially important if someone else will have to fill in for you when you take time off.
 If there is a probationary period for new hires at your company, it is better not to ask for any time off unless it is an emergency or you are too sick to work.

-Vacation Time Is A Perk, Not Your Legal Right
+Vacation Time Is A Perk, Not a Legal Right

 The Employer's Perspective On New Hires

 If your company requires you to schedule a vacation in advance, even new employees should feel free to do so in order to block out time.
 It is fine, even for new hires, to ask their employer to schedule their vacation in advance.
-Just as you may need time to plan for a fun vacation your employee also needs advance notice in case they need to find someone to fill in for you, or, to avoid having too many staff out at one time.
+Just as you may need time to plan for a vacation, your boss also needs and would probably appreciate an advance notice in case they must find someone to fill in for you, or, to avoid having too many staff out at one time.

-Vacations are fun, but your first priority should always be to your new employer's schedule during the first year.
-The sacrifices you make will pay off down the road and increase your chances of getting better raises and opportunities for promotion -- something that may even enable you to afford a longer, more exotic vacation the next year.
+Vacations are great, but your first priority should always be to your new employer's schedule during your first year of employment.
+The sacrifices you make will pay off down the road and may also increase your chances of getting better raises and opportunities for promotion—something that might even enable you to afford a longer, more exotic vacation the next year.